-- Transaction version 0 is not supported. - A version 1 transaction is equivalent to a version 2 transaction with nJoinSplit = 0. - The nJoinSplit, vJoinSplit, joinSplitPubKey, and joinSplitSig fields have been added. - In Zcash it is permitted for a transaction to have no transparent inputs provided that nJoinSplit > 0.
+- Transaction version 0 is not supported. - A version 1 transaction is equivalent to a version 2 transaction with nJoinSplit = 0. - · The nJoinSplit, vJoinSplit, joinSplitPubKey, and joinSplitSig fields have been added. - In Zcash it is permitted for a transaction to have no transparent inputs provided that nJoinSplit > 0. - A consensus rule limiting transaction size has been added.
+In Bitcoin there is a corresponding standard rule but no consensus rule.